cloudtruth/interposer/README.md

 ## Recording and Playback

 Interposer can be used in place of a mock to record and playback interactions.
+Unlike network-based recording and playback libraries, interposer can record and playback anything - be it a module, class, or function.
 There is a simple example in this repository of a Weather object that leverages an external service.
 Mocking this service would take time, as the response is fairly complex, but with interposer it's as easy as adding a patch.